APogue/APogue.github.io/_drafts/research_notes/2024-10-24-law-suits-task-force-reports.md

 	- "The failure to do so will continue to place **UCLA PD and other response resources in the nearly impossible situation of being excluded from campus safety conversations, responses, and planning until there are no other options – while being expected to perform flawlessly with less involvement, information, and community relationships than necessary to ensure successful outcomes.**"

 	- "**UCLA may need to re-examine longstanding assumptions about policing and consider fundamental, significant changes to how communities ensure the well-being and safety of their members.**" ---Nail on the head here.
+This is saying, do you even know how a community works?
+Let alone being a manager or carrying out policy.

 	- "Whatever the result, UCLA must ensure clarity – **both within the administration and in outward communication** – regarding the role of the police to establish a responsive, equitable, and effective campus safety system for the future."

 - **Security failures**